IBM/aspera-cli/docs/README.erb.md

 ### Faspex 5 web authentication

-The admninistrator must create an API client in Faspex for an external web app support:
+The administrator must create an API client in Faspex for an external web app support:

 - As Admin, Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
 - Do not Activate JWT